gravitcapa/architect_ideas/README.md

 Using React Router land user on the specific page, other Apps they can use redirect URLs
-May need to develop URL mapper, to prevent hardcoded URLs In this case will be easy to replace micro-apps with V2

 - app1.contoso.com Root route
 - app1.contoso.com/Product Product page route etc.

+## Url Manager
+better develop URL mapper, to prevent hardcoded URLs In this case will be easy to replace micro-apps with V2

+each app should contain the list of external URLs it has reference to to display content from other apps for example order page can have the reference to product page and it should be easy to return from product bage back to specific order page provided in return url

 # Authorization